allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/sns/subscription-security/README.md

 The monitoring process works as follows:

-1. **CloudTrail logging**: AWS CloudTrail captures all SNS API calls, including subscription creation
+1. **CloudTrail Logging**: AWS CloudTrail captures all SNS API calls, including subscription creation
-2. **EventBridge rule**: An EventBridge rule filters CloudTrail events for SNS `Subscribe` API calls
+2. **EventBridge Rule**: An EventBridge rule filters CloudTrail events for SNS `Subscribe` API calls
-3. **Lambda processing**: When a subscription is created, the Lambda function:
+3. **Lambda Processing**: When a subscription is created, the Lambda function:
    - Extracts the protocol and endpoint from the event
    - Validates the endpoint against the trusted domains configuration
    - Performs appropriate validation based on the protocol type (email, HTTP/HTTPS, AWS services)
-4. **Security Hub integration**: The Lambda creates findings in AWS Security Hub:
+4. **Security Hub Integration**: The Lambda creates findings in AWS Security Hub:
    - Non-compliant subscriptions generate HIGH severity findings
    - Findings include detailed information about the subscription and why it failed validation
    - Remediation guidance is provided for each finding

-#### Key Components

-The detective control implementation consists of:

-1. **Lambda Function**: Processes CloudTrail events and validates subscriptions
-2. **EventBridge Rule**: Triggers the Lambda based on CloudTrail SNS Subscribe events
-3. **Security Hub Integration**: Creates and updates findings for non-compliant subscriptions
-4. **Configurable Validation Rules**: Customizable list of trusted domains and protocols
-5. **IAM Role**: Provides permissions for the Lambda to access SNS and Security Hub

 #### Security Benefits

-1. **Near real-time detection**: Identifies non-compliant subscriptions immediately after creation
+1. **Near Real-Time Detection**: Identifies non-compliant subscriptions immediately after creation
-2. **Centralized visibility**: Creates findings in Security Hub for centralized monitoring
+2. **Centralized Visibility**: Creates findings in Security Hub for centralized monitoring
-3. **Custom validation rules**: Supports organization-specific trusted domains and protocols
+3. **Custom Validation Rules**: Supports organization-specific trusted domains
-4. **Comprehensive logging**: Provides detailed logs of validation results for auditing
+4. **Comprehensive Logging**: Provides detailed logs of validation results for auditing
-5. **Data exfiltration prevention**: Identifies potential data exfiltration channels via untrusted endpoints
+5. **Data Exfiltration Prevention**: Identifies potential data exfiltration channels via untrusted endpoints

 ### Responsive Control: Automated Remediation

 To complete the defense-in-depth strategy, we offer automated remediation for unauthorized SNS subscriptions.
-This responsive control helps ensure that any subscriptions that bypass preventative and detective controls are quickly identified and remediated.
+This responsive control helps ensure that any subscriptions that bypass preventative and detective controls are quickly identified and canceled.

 #### Key Components